vchinna15/Concurrency-Programiing/README.md

-Concurrency means multiple threads executing a task.
+Multithreading means a task is executed by multiple threads.
 It reduces processing time.
+Concurrency means multiple threads are accessing a shared resource/object.

 Key terminologies: